John N. A. Griswold: Career

 His father and uncle, Nathaniel Lynde Griswold, founded the N.L. & G. Griswold Company to import sugar and rum from the Caribbean on clipper ships.
 Eventually, they expanded to the China Trade, capturing a large share of the 19th century tea market.
 The firm was referred to as "the great New York mercantile house of N.L. & G. Griswold, known to their rivals as "No Loss and Great Gain Griswold," importers of rum, sugar, and tea."

-In 1847, Griswold traveled to the Far East and, within a year, was appointed United States consul at Shanghai, serving in that role until 1854.
+In 1847, Griswold traveled to East Asia and, within a year, was appointed United States consul at Shanghai, serving in that role until 1854.

 Upon his return to America, he helped develop several prominent railroads, serving as president of the Illinois Central Railroad and chairman of the board of directors of the Chicago, Burlington and Quincy Railroad.
 He was a Vice President in China of the Medical Missionary Society.

 After moving to Newport, Griswold used his influence to encourage local development of land and businesses including the Newport and Wickford Steamboat and Railroad Company, and the Newport Casino.
 He acquired commercial wharves, large holdings on Coggeshall and Bellevue Avenues, and the Berkeley Block.